QuickBox/QB/README.md

 >This step is only required for users who are coming off of our self-hosted GitLab repositories.
 If you are installing from fresh, please see [How to install](#how-to-install)

 ### [1]:
 login to your server via ssh.
 Gain root access with `sudo su` followed up with `cd` to place you in your /root directory.
-Once in your /root directory, type the following to remove your current local QuickBox respositories.
+Once in your /root directory, type the following to remove your current local QuickBox repositories.
 ```
 rm -rf ~/QuickBox
 ```